LA Respiratory Issues

 Key Takeaways

-If the animal is dying, skip the clip and prep
+If the animal is dying, don’t bother with the clip, prep and block

 Make a vertical incision in the skin, staying on midline